at our Open Days

 Dr Charlie Hall graduated from the University of Kent in 2012 with a BA in History, which he immediately followed up with an MA (Research) in Modern History, also at Kent.
 In January 2017 he completed his PhD within the School of History, with a thesis on the British exploitation of science and technology in occupied Germany after the Second World War.

-His current research is developing in two separate but complementary strands.
-Firstly, he is examining the V-2 rocket and the dawn of the missile age in Britain, and the ways in which this new technology influenced thinking about warfare, exploration and the human future, in Britain, Europe and the United States, from 1940 to the present day.
+Secondly, he is examining the dawn of the missile age in Britain and the United States, and the ways in which this new technology influenced thinking about warfare, travel, exploration, and the human future, from 1940 to the present day.

 Charlie teaches on a broad range of subjects across modern British, European and international history, including global legacies of the Third Reich, extreme ideologies in interwar Europe, and war and diplomacy in the last 200 years.

 Charlie is reviews editor for ‘Munitions of the Mind’ (the blog of the Centre for the History of War, Media and Society).
 He is also Fellow of the Royal Historical Society and of the Higher Education Academy